Skip to main content

 3. This includes bank account numbers, Social Security Numbers, driver’s license details, and credit card information.

 4. Be careful when dealing with rental properties.
-They may pressure you that its to check credit scores, do a background check, review credit reports.
-Only proceed once you verify the information.
+Scammers may pressure you by saying it's for checking your credit score, doing a background check, or to review credit reports.
+Only proceed once you verify the source.

 Protect Your Rental Experience with Allegiant Management Group